Arbala-Security/guardicore-import-incidents/README.md

 To configure and deploy this playbook:

-Open your browser and ensure you are logged into your Azure Sentinel workspace.
-In separate tab, open the link to our playbook on the Arbala Security GitHub Repository:
+Open your browser and ensure you are logged into your Microsoft Sentinel workspace.
+In separate tab, open the link to our playbook on the Accelerynt Security GitHub Repository:

 https://github.com/Accelerynt-Security/Guardicore-Import-Incidents